-Practitioner FAQ
+Practitioner FAQs

-Practitioner FAQ
+Practitioner FAQs

-Practitioner FAQ
+Practitioner FAQs

 The compact map shows which states are compact members: https://otcompact.gov/compact-map/.
 If your state has not yet introduced the compact, introducing it is the first step.
 See below for how to help with this process.
 OTC member states are working with the OTC administrators to launch applications.
 Each member state will launch OTC applications on their own timeline; they are all at unique points in the process.
 The OTC is supporting the member states to ensure a successful launch when each state is ready.
 The OTC administrators do not set the timeline for when a state launches applications.
 That is determined by each individual member state licensing board.